cocosev/Elm-Socialiser/README.md

 # Elm-Socialiser
-Silly app to fool around and get familiar with Elm structure and syntax
+Silly app to fool around and get familiar with Elm structure, syntax and basic features.